 4. Next up on the list is using the oceans.
 For instance, water tides shift daily and waves are nonstop day and night.
 Some places even get massive powerful waves on a regular basis, such as around Hawaii.
 Also, unlike solar power, waves provide both day and night.
 What if you were to use that to run underwater generators for electricity?

-At the moment, there are few water tide farms that use the power of tides to run underwater generators (Wikipedia).
+At the moment, few water tide farms use the power of tides to run underwater generators (Wikipedia).
 They are worthy of consideration in the long run as tides are much more predictable by the hour and day than any wind and much more affordable than massive hydroelectric dams.
-In fact, water tide generators can be placed on every bridge, every underwater pillar, every boardwalk, ever pier, every ship, every shore, and anything in or touching the sea for nonstop energy.
+In fact, water tide generators can be placed on every bridge, every underwater pillar, every boardwalk, every pier, every ship, every shore, and anything in or touching the sea for nonstop energy.
 Location becomes much less relevant than wind turbines for this clean, renewable source of nonstop endless energy.

-3. geothermal – Use the Earth.
+3. Geothermal – Use the Earth.
 The power of the Earth is tremendous.
 It can move entire cities through earthquakes OR ripple through entire cities like hurricanes OR destroy entire cities through volcanoes.
 In the same manner, vents send out waves of hot energy from deep within the Earth.
 One of those vents are geysers.
 A geyser is simply hot water steam being expelled from Earth.
 Steam can also be found if a pipe is drilled a mile down (RenewableEnergyWorld).

 Why don’t we use this more?
 The biggest issue is the initial costs being high to build a geothermal facility, but after that is renewable energy that will continuously regenerate with zero emissions.
 There are limitations as the number of geysers and geothermal vents are limited globally, but we should make use of what is available.
 There are very few problems I can think of other than limited location.
 Maybe energy transmission would be difficult as these are often far away from cities (Energy Informative, 2013).
 This is not like oil where you can just send tankers to move oil back and forth.
-Storing & transmitting electricity is currently inefficient so I would agree this is definitely problematic.
+Storing & transmitting electricity is currently inefficient so I would agree this is problematic.

 Overall, I think it is still worth the money.
 As transmitting electricity gets more efficient over time, the system can be upgraded every few years or so until it pays for itself through effectiveness & clean renewable energy.

-2. solar energy – Use the Sun.
+2. Solar energy – Use the Sun.
 The energy of the sun is renewable, clean, and emits zero pollutants.
 Once the panel is put into place, it may be used for decades with minor maintenance.
 The largest solar powerplant is expected to provide 750MW of energy in India (Hoium, 2014).
-It is large enough to provide electricity to over 4 million US homes, but the average house in India uses much less energy since most people do not own power appliances like laundry & dryer.
+It is large enough to provide electricity to over 4 million US homes, but the average house in India uses much less energy since most people do not own power appliances like laundry & dryers.
 In practice, it might be many more houses than 4 million.

 The efficiency rate is still under 20% on average for most consumer solar panels (National Academy of Engineering).
 It continues to rise from year to year as the graph below shows, but much of it is still under research from different companies/types of panels.
 One of those materials being researched is called perovskites, which is expected to replace current photovoltaics (Wang, 2014).
 Research first then mass production takes years and many resources before it can be put on the market for consumers.

-The issue lies entirely in the manufacturing if done improperly as it often is the case in China and other places.
-Taking shortcuts in the manufacturing can be more dangerous than most energy sources out there.
+There are also ideas of placing massive solar sails in space to directly capture massive amounts of sunlight 24/7 without having to take into consideration the rotation of Earth.
+Of course, the issue is how would you transfer that electricity back to Earth?
+Transporting large batteries back & forth is not feasible unless the batteries can store enough energy to be worth rocketing back & forth.
+One possibility I can think of is placing large mirrors in space to reflect sunlight to something like light receivers back on Earth.
+The energy would be tremendous at the receiving end as it would be focused into powerful beams, but I am not sure if we are technologically at that stage yet.The issue lies entirely in the manufacturing if done improperly as often is the case in China and other places.
+Taking shortcuts in manufacturing can be more dangerous than most energy sources out there.
 The manufacturing of a solar panel uses something called Sulfur hexafluoride, which may be the most dangerous greenhouse gas known if released into the atmosphere.
 It is 23,900 times more dangerous than carbon dioxide (Sciencedaily).
 “The Intergovernmental Panel of Climate Change considers sulfur hexafluoride to be the most potent greenhouse gas per molecule; one ton of sulfur hexafluoride has a greenhouse effect equivalent to that of 25,000 tons of CO2” (Mulvaney, 2013).
 Manufacturing must be done properly by qualified people and regular inspections or any benefit of solar energy is trivialized by releasing this gas.
-If manufactured as it is supposed to, solar power is perfectly safe and without a question the second best option available.
+If manufactured as it is supposed to be, solar power is perfectly safe and without a question the second-best option available.

 I am already at 3,000 word count so more on nuclear power next week as it requires in-depth analysis & explanations.